Voting Basics

 BACKUP BALLOT

-Members of the uniformed services or Merchant Marine living outside Duval County; uniformed services and Merchant Marine members’ dependents and spouses living outside Duval County; and overseas voters who make a timely application for but do not receive an official vote-by-mail ballot may use the Federal Write-in Absentee Ballot (FWAB) to vote in any federal, state, or local election.
+Uniformed services and Merchant Marine members living outside Duval County; uniformed services and Merchant Marine members’ dependents and spouses living outside Duval County; and overseas voters who make a timely application for but do not receive an official vote-by-mail ballot may use the Federal Write-in Absentee Ballot (FWAB) to vote in any federal, state, or local election.
 How the FWAB works is that it is a backup ballot.
 A voter who submits the FWAB and later receives the official vote-by-mail ballot may submit the official vote-by-mail ballot.
 For more information about the FWAB, please see item #3 in the Ballot Not Received section of this website.

 BALLOT RETURN DEADLINE